phoebe-project/phoebe2/README.md

 ### 2.5.3

+* Fix bug setting all sigmas to nan when a bin with <=1 point was encountered.
+Now it also handles cases of bins with zero scatter.
+These sigmas are evaluated as median of other bins or default to 1.0 if that is not possible. [#1164]

 ### 2.5.2

 * Fix bug preventing computing a spot on the secondary component of a contact system. [#1157]